ksmith94/medplum-documentation/packages/docs/docs/search/special-search-parameters.md

 ## _lastUpdated

-The `_lastUpdated` parameter allows you to search for resources based on when their most recent changes were.
-This is most useful when combined with comparision operators, such as `gt` (greater than) or `lt` (less than) to find resources that have or have not been changed since a certain time or date.
+The `_lastUpdated` parameter allows you to search for resources based on when they were most recently changed.

+This is especially useful when combined with comparision operators, such as `gt` (greater than) or `lt` (less than) to find resources that have or have not been changed since a certain time or date.

 <details><summary>Example: Searching for threads that have not had any activity since the beginning of the year</summary>
   <Tabs groupId="language">